 The Commercial Vehicle Safety Regulation was enacted July 1, 2009.
-For more information on the above see schedule 1 section 1, and schedule 2 section 16, on the Queen's Printer's website (Click here to view).
+For more information on the above see schedule 1 section 1, and schedule 2 section 16 (click here to view).

 New Equipment Requirements for School Buses:

 Effective September 1, 2010, all school buses must have, except where a municipal by-law prohibits their use, four amber and four red alternating flashing warning lamps, and a white flashing strobe light.
 In addition all school buses will have to be equipped with reflective markings (reflective tape).
-For detailed information concerning these new requirements see sections 89, 90, and 91 of Alberta's Vehicle Equipment Regulation on Alberta's Queen's Printer's website.
+For detailed information concerning these new requirements see sections 89, 90, and 91 of Alberta's Vehicle Equipment Regulation.
 (Click here to view this regulation.)

 Use of White Flashing School Bus Strobe Lamps:

 Section 73 of Alberta's Use of Highway and Rules of the Regulation will be amended September 1, 2010 to require the operator of a school bus to activate the white flashing strobe lamp when operating in adverse atmospheric and visibility conditions, including fog, blizzard and smoke, and to allow its use whenever increased visibility is desirable.
-Check the Use of Highway and Rules of the Road Regulation on the Queen's Printer's website after September 1, 2010 (Click here to view this regulation.)
+Check the Use of Highway and Rules of the Road Regulation (click here to view this regulation).